nylander/get_fasta_info/README.md

 Program written in C. Distributed under the MIT license.

 Will report number of sequences, min/max/average sequence lengths, and file name read, as tab-delimited output.
+In addition, if option `-g` is used, the program will also report min/max/average proportion of missing data (symbols `Nn?-`).
 Prints to both STDOUT and STDERR.
 Can read compressed (gzip) input files.

 Note: If empty sequences are present, their length (0) will still be used when